 Soekarno–Hatta International Airport, named after Indonesia’s first president and vice-president respectively, is the third busiest airport in Asia by passenger numbers.
 Last year the number of travelers using the airport rose 4.1% to 60,137,347 and it’s only getting busier, with plans for a new third runway to be completed in 2015.
-Even with this huge amount of travelers passing through, it has dropped down from its place as 9th busiest airport in 2012.
+Even with this huge amount of travelers passing through, it has dropped down from its place as the 9th busiest airport in 2012.

 9. Dallas/Fort Worth, Texas, USA (DFW)

-Dallas/Fort Worth International Airport is less an airport and more a city-state; at almost 70 km sq. it’s the second largest airport by area in the USA and the US Postal Service considers it a city in itself, giving it its own ZIP code.
-It boasts its own fire, police and emergency medical services, and is the largest operating hub for American Airlines.
+Dallas/Fort Worth International Airport is less an airport and more a city-state; at almost 70 km sq. it’s the second-largest airport by area in the USA and the US Postal Service considers it a city in itself, giving it its own ZIP code.
+It boasts its own fire, police, and emergency medical services, and is the largest operating hub for American Airlines.
 In terms of passenger numbers, in 2013 they were up 3.2% from 2012 to 60,470,507, making it the 4th busiest airport in the US.

 8. Paris, France (CDG)

-Opened in 1974, and named after French President from 1959 to 1969 Charles de Gaulle, the airport is the busiest in France and the second busiest in Europe.
+Opened in 1974, and named after the French President from 1959 to 1969 Charles de Gaulle, the airport is the busiest in France and the second busiest in Europe.
 Last year 62,052,917 made a trip through its 3 terminals, marking for an increase of 0.7% on the previous year.
-The 2004 Tom Hanks movie The Terminal took inspiration from the case of Mehran Karimi Nasseri, who lived in Terminal 1 of Charles de Gualle from 1988 until 2006 after losing his refugee immigration papers.
+The 2004 Tom Hanks movie The Terminal took inspiration from the case of Mehran Karimi Nasseri, who lived in Terminal 1 of Charles de Gaulle from 1988 until 2006 after losing his refugee immigration papers.

 7. Dubai, United Arab Emirates (DXB)

 Out of the top 10 busiest passenger airports Dubai International is the most rapidly growing.
-Over the past 10 years annual footfall has increased by over 48m, and between 2012 and 2013 it increased by 15.2% to record 66,431,533 passengers using the airport.
-A huge local and international hub, the airport is massively important to the local economy, contributing over a quarter of Dubai’s GDP, and supporting almost a 5th of the work force.
+Over the past 10 years, annual footfall has increased by over 48m, and between 2012 and 2013 it increased by 15.2% to record 66,431,533 passengers using the airport.
+A huge local and international hub, the airport is massively important to the local economy, contributing over a quarter of Dubai’s GDP, and supporting almost a 5th of the workforce.